Insider tips for a city trip to Vienna

 Here we end our tour of the city off the beaten path and invite you to once yourself on the search for something extraordinary and unknown by the Danube metropolis to make.
 If you need more travel tips for Vienna, have a look our contributions to Vienna.
 Perhaps there is one or the other tip to go on an expedition through Austria's capital?

 At pre-Christmas time, perhaps the Christmas market on Karlsplatz is also interesting for you if you are looking for places in Vienna away from the tourist routes.
 Petar has filmed a video about it:

-Further insider tips for Vienna can be found here:
+You can find insider tips for Vienna here:

 - Vienna Shopping Tips Off the Mainstream